-- Install ConfigObj (still needed for 0.12 and later). - Copy /tracopt/perm/authz_policy.py to your environment's plugins directory (only for Trac 0.11). - Put a authzpolicy.conf file somewhere, preferably on a secured location on the server, not readable for others than the webuser.
+- Install ConfigObj (still needed for 0.12). - Copy authz_policy.py into your plugins directory (only for Trac 0.11). - Put a authzpolicy.conf file somewhere, preferably on a secured location on the server, not readable for others than the webuser.
 If the file contains non-ASCII characters, the UTF-8 encoding should be used.